 \ifnum\newfigs=1

 \fi

-\BT{\em(using a quasi-orthogonal non-malleable two-source extractor to obtain a $\Omega(2^\ell)$-robustly self-ordered $O(2^\ell)$-vertex graph):} For a constant $\e\in(0,0.5)$ varying $\ell\geq k$ such that $k\leq\ell-2+\log_2(0.5-\e)=\ell-O(1)$, suppose that ${\nmE}:[2^\ell]\times[2^\ell]\to\bitset$ is a quasi-orthogonal {\em(with error $\e$)} non-malleable two-source $(k,\e)$-extractor.
+\BT[Using a quasi-orthogonal non-malleable two-source extractor to obtain a $\Omega(2^\ell)$-robustly self-ordered $O(2^\ell)$-vertex graph] For a constant $\e\in(0,0.5)$ varying $\ell\geq k$ such that $k\leq\ell-2+\log_2(0.5-\e)=\ell-O(1)$, suppose that ${\nmE}:[2^\ell]\times[2^\ell]\to\bitset$ is a quasi-orthogonal {\em(with error $\e$)} non-malleable two-source $(k,\e)$-extractor.
 Then, the $2^{\ell+1}$-vertex graph $G=(V_1\cup V_0,E)$ such that $V_\sigma=\{\ang{\sigma,i}\!:\!i\!\in\![2^\ell]\}$ and

 is $\Omega(|V_1\cup V_0|)$-robustly self-ordered.
-Furthermore, the claim holds even if the non-malleability condition {\rm(i.e., \eqref{nm-extractor:eq})} holds only for permutations $f$ and $g$. \ET Indeed, the first set of edges, denoted $E'$, corresponds to a bipartite graph between $V_1$ and $V_0$ that is determined by $\nmE$, and the second set corresponds to a $2^\ell$-vertex clique.
+Furthermore, the claim holds even if the non-malleability condition {\rm(i.e., \eqref{nm-extractor:eq})} holds only for permutations $f$ and $g$ that have no fixed-points. \ET Indeed, the first set of edges, denoted $E'$, corresponds to a bipartite graph between $V_1$ and~$V_0$ that is determined by $\nmE$, and the second set corresponds to a $2^\ell$-vertex clique (see Figure~\ref{nmE2RSO:fig}).
 Note that the extraction parameters are extremely weak; that is, the min-entropy may be very high (i.e., $k=\ell-O(1)$), the error may be an arbitrary non-trivial constant (i.e., $\e<1/2$), and we only extract one bit (i.e., $m=1$).

 \BPF Let $V=V_1\cup V_0$, and consider an arbitrary (non-trivial) permutation $\mu:V\to V$.
-Intuitively, if $\mu$ maps a vertex of $V_1$ to $V_0$, then the difference in degrees of vertices in the two sets (caused by the clique edges) contributes at least $((2^\ell-1)-2\e\cdot2^\ell)/2$ units to the symmetric difference between $G$ and $\mu(G)$, where here we use the first quasi-orthogonality condition.
-On the other hand, if $\mu$ maps $\ang{1,i}\in V_1$ to $V_1\setminus\{\ang{1,i}\}$, then the difference in the neighborhoods caused by the bipartite graph contributes at least $(0.5-\e)\cdot2^{\ell}/2$ units to the symmetric difference between $G$ and $\mu(G)$.
+Intuitively, if $\mu$ maps a vertex of $V_1$ to $V_0$, then the difference in degrees of vertices in the two sets (caused by the clique edges) contributes at least $(2^\ell-1)-2\e\cdot2^\ell$ units to the symmetric difference between~$G$ and~$\mu(G)$, where here we use the first quasi-orthogonality condition.
+On the other hand, if $\mu$ maps $\ang{1,i}\in V_1$ to $V_1\setminus\{\ang{1,i}\}$, then the difference in the neighborhoods caused by the bipartite graph contributes at least $(0.5-\e)\cdot2^{\ell}$ units to the symmetric difference between~$G$ and~$\mu(G)$.
 To prove this, we distinguish between the case that $\mu$ has relatively few non-fixed-points (in either $V_0$ or $V_1$), which is analyzed using the second quasi-orthogonality condition, and the case that $\mu$ has relatively many non-fixed-points (in both $V_0$ and $V_1$), which is analyzed using the non-malleability condition.
 Details follow.

 Let $T=\{v\!\in\!V\!:\!\mu(v)\neq v\}$ denote the set of non-fixed-points of $\mu$.
 Then, we consider two types of vertices: Those that belong to the set $T'=\bigcup_{\sigma\in\bitset} \{v\!\in\!V_\sigma\!:\!\mu(v)\not\in V_{\sigma}\}\subseteq T$ and those that belong to $T\setminus T'$.
 The threshold for distinguishing these cases is set to $K=(0.5-\e)\cdot2^{\ell-2}=\Omega(|V|)$.